-- 1. Battery problems are caused by a lot of stop-start Keep it to a minimum.
+- Battery problems are caused by a lot of stop-start activity, so keep it to a minimum where possible.
 If your battery is old, consider replacing it.

-- 2. Visually checking for tyre issues will help prevent them causing a problem after a long journey for example.
+- Visually checking for tyre issues will help to identify any problems before and after a long journey.
 Check the pressure and make sure you have a spare that is in good condition too.

-- 3. Clutch problems can arise through towing a caravan for example or driving in new, unfamiliar areas.
+- Clutch problems can arise through towing a caravan or driving in new, unfamiliar areas when you are using it more.
 Check that your vehicle has the capacity to tow a caravan before doing so.

-- 4. Alternator issues generally arise due to battery problems.
-Usually through a mixture of hot weather and plugging in devices such as smartphones.
+- Alternator issues generally arise due to battery problems, which are usually attributed to a mixture of hot weather and plugging in devices such as smartphones.